INTERESTED IN GOVERNANCE AT FHS?

 - deal with formal complaints

-Contribution to the Governing Body
+Contribution to the Board of Trustees

 - establishing and maintaining professional relationships with senior leaders and colleagues on the board